resolve109/study-aws-sa/aws-study-guide.md

   - Provides granular control over traffic patterns without impacting legitimate users
   - Better solution than GuardDuty which focuses on detection rather than prevention
   - Superior to Amazon Inspector which is for security assessment rather than traffic filtering
+- **API Gateway Protection**:
+  - Regional AWS WAF web ACLs with rate-based rules can protect API Gateway endpoints from HTTP flood attacks
+  - Automatically tracks requests per IP address and blocks IPs that exceed defined thresholds
+  - Provides immediate protection against DDoS attacks with minimal operational overhead
+  - More effective than CloudWatch monitoring which only provides detection but not prevention
+  - Simpler to implement than custom Lambda@Edge solutions for rate limiting

 ### AWS Shield Advanced
 - **Key Features**: